ciber-openshift-workshop/openshift-dockerfile-exercise/README.md

 * Perform basic status checks on the build and deployment

 ## Steps

+### Setup

 1. Fork this repo into your own git account.
 Make the fork public (to avoid dealing with Git credentials in Openshift)
 1. Clone your fork, e.g:
 `$ git clone git@github.com:svejk-ciber/openshift-dockerfile-example.git`
-1. Log in to Openshift
+1. Log in to Openshift as a developer
    `$ oc login -u developer -p developer` # assuming Katacoda.
 1. Create a new project for the application:
    `$ oc new-project docker-build`

+### Create Openshift app and observe project status

-1. Create a new app:
+1. Create a new app: `oc new-app ...`
    ```
    $ oc new-app --name sleep  https://github.com/svejk-ciber/openshift-dockerfile-example.git
    ...